project8/mermithid/documentation/sensitivity_configurable_parameters.rst

 **Efficiency**

-* ``usefixedvalue``: So far we only have a fixed efficiency implemented.
-Work is in progress of moving the efficiency calcualtion into the sensivity calculation.
+* ``usefixedvalue``: If true, fixed efficiency is used.
+If false, the efficiency is the product of radial, detection, and trapping efficienc.
+The trapping efficiency is calculated from the minimum pitch angle.
 * ``fixed_efficiency``: For example, set to roughly 2% for a 88deg minimum trapped pitch angle, assuming 100% detection efficiency of the trapped angles.

-Not yet used (work in progress):
 * ``radial_efficiency``: Typically set to 0.67 from a calcualtion done for a 325MHz cavity with Halbach bite and radial cut on power of > 0.5 * maximum power.
-* ``trapping_efficiency``: Not yet in use.
+* ``detection_efficiency``: Fraction of events that is not detected.

 **FrequencyExtraction**